Skip to content

 • links to API documentation

-The more complete and structured the input is, the better the generated output is likely to be.
+The more complete and structured your input is, the less correction the output requires.

 Front-load the context